George Murdoch fonds

 1 cm of textual records. -- 1 microfilm reel. -- 1 photograph

 George Murdoch, 1850-1910, was born in Paisley, Scotland and moved to Saint John, New Brunswick, with his family in 1854.
 He trained as a harness maker in Chicago, returning to New Brunswick about 1871.
 He and his wife, Margaret Flood, ?-1931, had five children, George, Maggie (Collicutt), Calgary Albert, 1888-?, William, 1890-?, and Mary.
 In 1883 he moved to Calgary and established a saddlery business.
 He was appointed a JP in 1884, and was mayor of Calgary, Alberta, 1884-1885.
 During his time in office Calgary became incorporated as a town.
 His family moved from New Brunswick to join him in 1885.
-As well as the saddlery business, he built and owned the Park Hotel.
+Murdoch's harness shop was sold to Hutchings in 1889, and in 1890 it became the Park Hotel.
 For further information see Max Foran's entry "George Murdoch" in Dictionary of Canadian Biography, vol. XIII. -- Toronto : University of Toronto Press, 1994, p.
 747-748; and "George Murdoch : Harness and Saddle Maker" in Eye on the Future : Business People in Calgary and the Bow Valley, 1870-1900 / Henry C. Klassen. -- Calgary : University of Calgary Press, 2002, p.
 95-100.

 In the 1920s the Public Archives of Canada acquired transcripts of the Murdoch diaries and papers.
 The Glenbow acquired a microfilm of these in 1959, and subsequently received two of the original documents from the family.
 The rest of the documents apparently no longer exist.